novalabsxyz/libp2p-peerbook/README.md

 The following key features define what a peerbook does with the peer records it maintains:

+### The self record

-* The **self** record is the peer record defined by the public key binary passed into the peerbook using the requires `pubkey_bin` option when it is started.
+The *self** record is the peer record defined by the public key binary passed into the peerbook using the requires `pubkey_bin` option when it is started.

 The self peer record can not be updated through an API but is updated on a regular schedule.
 To be able to sign the peer record the peerbook requires a signing function passed in with the `sig_fun` option.

 To affect the data that goes into the self record use the `set_` and `register_` functions in the peerbook API.

+### Record expiration

-* Peer records in the peerbook are expired after a configurable `stale_time` after which the record is no longer retrievable from the peerbook
+Peer records in the peerbook are expired after a configurable `stale_time` after which the record is no longer retrievable from the peerbook

+### Change notification

-* Local peer change notification.
+Local peer change notification.
 When the self record changes or any new records are put in the store the peerbook will send a local notification `{new_peers, PeerList}` with all the new or changed peers.
 To limit the rate of notifications, the `notification_time` option can be used.

+### Signed metadata

-* Metadata can be associated with the self peer and is included in the signed peer record.
+Metadata can be associated with the self peer and is included in the signed peer record.
 The `metadata_fun`option can be used to supply a function that is called every time the self peer is updated by the peerbook.

+### Network ID

-* The peerbook will only accept peer records that have the same `network_id` as the peerbook is configured with.
+The peerbook will only accept peer records that have the same `network_id` as the peerbook is configured with.
 This allows multiple overlapping swarms to run without affecting each other by using different network ids.

-  *Note:* The default network id allows peer records from any host.
+**Note:** The default network id allows peer records from any host.
 Set the network id before actually using a peerbook in a production network.

 ## Using the library